 Figure 13: Figure (a) is the first frame of the video.
 Figure (b) exhibits all estimated trajectories in red.
 Figure (c) further labels each estimated trajectory in different number with variable color.

-By applying our methodology to this video, the results are shown in figure 13(b) and 13(c).
-We plot the estimated trajectories, which only exist in at least 10 consecutive frames, in figure 13(b).
-As we can see that the red trajectories covers almost every highlight background area.
-In figure 13(c), we exhibit all these 116 trajectories in different colors with number labels.
+The outcomes of our method applied to this video are shown in Figures 13(b) and 13(c).
+We plot the estimated trajectories, which only exist in at least 10 consecutive frames, in Figure 13(b).
+We can see that the red trajectories cover almost every highlighted area.
+In Figure 13(c), we exhibit all these 116 trajectories in different colors with number labels.
 Note that our developed method is able to track the peroxisomes in different types of motions for long time intervals.
 Thus, mainly two type of trajectories are observed: a long trail when peroxisome is traveling along the filament; a short trail when peroxisome is wiggling in the cell.

 Discussion and Conclusion

-In this paper, we have developed a novel, data-oriented, method for the analysis of experimental measurements.
+In this paper, we have developed a novel, data-oriented method for the analysis of experimental measurements.
 Our method combines TDA and advanced filtering techniques.
-Key features of our approach include the adoption of Mapper with the necessary modifications, the use of Gaussian processes and EnKF in the steps that facilitate the clustering involved in the computation of the associated nerve.
+Key features of our approach include the adoption of Mapper (with necessary modifications), the use of Gaussian processes, and EnKF in the steps that facilitate the clustering involved in the computation of an associated nerve.

 Unlike earlier tracking approaches, our method could proceed with or without invoking a motion model.
-Without invoking a motion model, a simple reasonable guess can relax a strong requirement in the analysis of biological data, especially those obtained from in vivo microscopy; with a motion model, a more precise suggestion could be involved in the final estimation.
-In both cases, we estimated the displacement field from the data.
-Effectively, our approach resembles data-driven clustering; however, implicitly our method assumes a phenomenological motion type that is exclusively informed by the observations.
-In any case, reconstructed tracks are valid as long as the computation of estimated displacement fields are faithful.
+Without invoking a motion model, a simple reasonable guess can relax a strong requirement in the analysis of biological data, especially those obtained from in vivo microscopy; with a motion model, a more precise suggestion could be given in the final estimation.
+In both cases, we estimate the displacement field from the data.
+In essence our approach resembles data-driven clustering.
+However, our method implicitly assumes a phenomenological motion type that is exclusively informed by the observations.
+In any case, reconstructed tracks are valid if the computed, estimated displacement fields are consistent.

-Comparing to [42], EnKF works with the case with minimal assumptions, moreover, it could achieve more precise results if more knowledge of dynamic system is involved.
-In EnKF, it has the advantage that it can inherit some trend from last status, and it also fits the nonlinear system, which could be more widely use when a sophisticated motion model is given in the real world.
+Comparing to [42], EnKF works with the case with minimal assumptions.
+Moreover, it could achieve more precise results if additional knowledge of the dynamic system is enforced.
+In EnKF can advantageously inherit some trend from a previous status and fits the nonlinear system, which could be more effectively applied when a sophisticated motion model is known in a real world analysis.

-Earlier attempts obtain estimates of the displacement field using a combination of heuristics and conventional KF.
-Given that motion patterns are highly non-linear, conventional KF lacks robustness and no longer works.
-Here, instead we develop a principled approach that models the displacements fields through Gaussian processes and we apply EnKF, which can successfully estimates the correct dynamics under a wide range of motion conditions.
+Earlier attempts obtained estimates of displacement fields using a combination of heuristics and conventional KF.
+Given that motion patterns are highly non-linear, conventional KF lacks robustness and no longer works for our chosen application.
+Here, instead we develop a principled approach that models the displacement fields through Gaussian processes and we apply EnKF, which is shown to successfully estimate the desired dynamics under a wide range of motion conditions.

-Despite the key innovations introduced here, our method still proceeds by breaking down the tracking problem into separate phases (i.e. identification, localization, linking, etc) similar to the conventional tracking paradigm.
-Although we achieve some coupling between these phases in the velocimetry stage, full coupling between them in a manner that allows improved inference in any of the phases to fuse into the other phases remains to be developed.
-As of that, future work is required to yield a comprehensive framework where identification, linking and velocimetry are unified and treated simultaneously.
-Due to high stochastisity in the underlying physics (motion, uncertainty, detection noise, etc) it is natural to seek such a monolithc approach within the Bayesian context; however, a fully Bayesian approach requires to overcome at least two important barriers: (1) Bayesian foundations of nerves and displacement fields; and (2) excessive computational cost which is expected to increase significantly
+Despite the key innovations introduced here, our method still proceeds by breaking down the tracking problem into separate phases (i.e. identification, localization, linking, etc), which follows the conventional tracking paradigm.
+We achieve some coupling between these phases in the velocimetry stage.
+However, full coupling in a manner that allows improved inference in any phase to fuse into all other phases remains to be developed.
+For this, future work is required to yield a comprehensive framework where identification, linking and velocimetry are unified and treated simultaneously.
+Due to high stochastisity in the underlying physics (motion, uncertainty, detection noise, etc) it is natural to seek such a monolithic approach in a Bayesian context; however, a fully Bayesian approach requires overcoming at least two important barriers: (1) Bayesian foundations of nerves and displacement fields; and (2) non-trivial computational costs which would increase significantly.